WassimBouatay/Reorder-Corrupted-Videos/README.md

 # Reorder-Corrupted-Videos
 A corrupt video is a video on which we added random images and then we shuffled the whole.
 The goal is to remove the random images and reorder the video.
+PS: The solution will save the reordered video and the reversed video.

 # Dependencies
 Please install the required dependencies with: